Julius Reubke: Biography

 He moved to Dresden in December 1857.
-By this time, he was suffering from worsening tuberculosis, and did not have the energy to play or compose.
-He moved to the health resort at Pillnitz in May 1858, where he died at the Zum Goldenen Löwen inn a few days later, at the age of just 24.
+By this time, he was suffering from worsening tuberculosis and did not have the energy to play or compose.
+He moved to the health resort in Pillnitz in May 1858, where he died at the Zum Goldenen Löwen inn a few days later, at the age of just 24.
 He was buried near the church of Maria am Wasser in Pillnitz-Hosterwitz on 7 June.

-He was one of Franz Liszt's favourite pupils; after his death, Liszt wrote in a letter of sympathy to Reubke's father: "Truly no one could feel more deeply the loss which Art has suffered in your Julius, than the one who has followed with admiring sympathy his noble, constant, and successful strivings in these latter years, and who will ever bear his friendship faithfully in mind".
-Liszt's legacy was successfully perpetuated and instilled in his pupil, whose piano and organ sonati were influenced by his Sonata in B minor and Fantasy and Fugue on the chorale "Ad nos, ad salutarem undam", respectively.
+Reubke was one of Franz Liszt's favourite pupils; after his death, Liszt wrote in a letter of sympathy to Reubke's father: "Truly no one could feel more deeply the loss which art has suffered in your Julius, than the one who has followed with admiring sympathy his noble, constant, and successful strivings in these latter years, and who will ever bear his friendship faithfully in mind".
+Liszt's legacy was successfully perpetuated and instilled in his pupil, whose piano and organ sonatas were influenced by his Piano Sonata in B minor and Fantasy and Fugue on the chorale "Ad nos, ad salutarem undam", respectively.